Eyon42/Eyon42.github.io/_posts/2020-09-18-Interactive Concept Map.md

 ## Update (2020-12-29).

-Now the graph resizes responsible, so it can be viewed on mobile devices and screens of all sizes.
+Now the graph resizes responsively, so it can be viewed on mobile devices and screens of all sizes.

 Also, the code was reworked and reorganized and can now be used as a command line tool for easily creating HTML files containing the graphs.

-<iframe  title="YouTube video player" width="480" height="390" src="http://www.youtube.com/watch?v=hb3nmdTsLGA?autoplay=1" frameborder="0" allowfullscreen></iframe>

-test2

-<iframe width="560" height="315" src="https://www.youtube.com/embed/-hb3nmdTsLGA" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/hb3nmdTsLGA" frameborder="0" allowfullscreen></iframe>